 Street Beat: Energy Saving And Earth Friendly Programs In DetroitThis week on Street Beat, host April Moss looks at ways to reduce waste, save energy, and beautify our world.

 Home Run at the 16th Annual Willie Horton’s Batting for Kidhe CW50 Street Team hit a home run at the 16th Annual Willie Horton’s batting for kid’s event at Comerica Park.
 Over 400 kids joined us for the excitement of the occasion and for the love of baseball.
 The kids gathered to run, bat and learn the fundamentals of the game.
 Kids were split up into teams at different stations to engage closer with their peers and volunteers.
 Baseball players from the Metro Detroit area were on hand to assist the kids at each stop.

 Street Beat: Helping Youth Through Mentoring And ParentingThis week on Street Beat, host Amyre Makupson talks to several organizations who are helping youth through mentoring and parenting.

 CW50 Street Team Visits International Fest in CantonA variety of cultures were well represented at the International Festival in Canton.
 The festival was inside the annual Liberty Fest.
 About 40,000 attendees came out to support their community.

 Friendships And The Future Of Media: What I Learned On My Emma Bowen NYC TripThe Emma Bowen Foundation Fellows Program provides multi-year internships to students of color at media companies across the country.
 Being in the program for two years now has been an amazing experience and I can only look forward to what the future brings.

-Street Beat: Fathers And MentorsThis week on Street Beat, host Lisa Germani learns about the importance of male role models in a young child’s life.
+Street Beat: Arts And CultureThis week on Street Beat, host Lisa Germani talks about arts and culture in metro Detroit.